sclaussen/cathedral2021/README.md

 either dehydrated, bonked, had altitude sickness, or a combination of all the above.
-Normally we would have simply scampered across the ledges to Eichorn, but due to his condition, we did a full 80m rap down to a safer set of ledges and from there I short toped Caden to me and we scrambled carefully over to the base of Eichorn's Pinnacle where Jon had established an anchor for our last pitch of the day.
+Normally we would have simply scampered across the ledges to Eichorn, but due to his condition, we did a full 80m rap down to a safer set of ledges and from there I short roped Caden to me and we traversed carefully over to the base of Eichorn's Pinnacle where Jon had established an anchor for our last pitch of the day.